radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 Initialization of a persistent cache happens in two phases.
 The first phase is to create an LDIF formatted file of the cache contents (if you already have an LDIF file, you have the option to use this existing file as opposed to generating a new one).
 The second phase is to initialize the cache with the LDIF file.
 After the first phase, RadiantOne prepares the LDIF file to initialize the cache.
 Therefore, you need to consider at least these two LDIF files and the amount of disk space to store the entries in cache.

 Best practice would be to take four times the size of the LDIF file generated to determine the disk space that is required to initialize the persistent cache.
 For example, lab tests have shown 50 million entries (1KB or less in size) generates an LDIF file approximately 50 GB in size.
 So total disk space recommended to create the persistent cache for this example would be 200 GB.
-See the Hardware Sizing Guide for general recommendations on disk space.
+See the [RadiantOne Hardware Sizing Guide](/documentation/hardware-sizing-guide/01-introduction) for general recommendations on disk space.

 #### Data Statistics